csmith/aoc-2018/README.md

 # Advent of Code 2018

-This repository contains my solution to 2018's [Advent of Code](https://adventofcode.com/2018) puzzles.
-The solutions are a mixture of Python 3 and Nim.
+This repository contains my solution to 2018's [Advent of Code](https://adventofcode.com/2018) puzzles in Nim.

 The easiest way to run these is using docker -- simply execute `run.sh <day>` to build a docker image and execute the specific day.